eclypse-org/eclypse/docs/source/overview/examples/echo.rst

     :language: python
     :linenos:

-We defined the `EchoService` class, which inherits from the :doc:`Service <../../api/reference/application/remote/service/service/eclypse.remote.service.service.Service>` class provided in ECLYPSE.
+We defined the `EchoService` class, which inherits from the :class:`~eclypse_core.remote.service.service.Service` class provided in ECLYPSE.
 The `dispatch` implements the logic of the `EchoService`, thus it is responsible for sending messages to neighbors and logging the communication statistics.

 Infrastructure
 --------------

-The Echo Application is deployed on a network of 4 heterogeneous nodes interconnected via 4 links, named *EchoInfrastructure*.
+The EchoApplication is deployed on a network of 4 heterogeneous nodes interconnected via 4 links, named *EchoInfrastructure*.

 .. dropdown:: Infrastructure code